-- 2.4.1.1 Residential intensification shall be encouraged throughout the entire built-up area, in accordance with the policies of Chapter E Urban Systems and Designations and Chapter F Implementation. - 2.4.1.2 The City's primary intensification areas shall be the Urban Nodes and Urban Corridors as illustrated on Schedule E Urban Structure and as further defined in secondary plans and corridor studies for these areas, included in Volume 2. - 2.4.1.3 The residential intensification target specified in Policy A.2.3.3.4 shall generally be distributed through the built-up area as follows: - a) The Downtown Urban Growth Centre shall be planned to accommodate approximately 20% of the intensification target. - b) The Urban Nodes and Urban Corridors identified in Section E.2.0 Urban Structure, excluding the Downtown Urban Growth Centre, shall be planned to accommodate approximately 40% of the residential intensification target. - c) 40% of the residential intensification target is anticipated to occur within the Neighbourhoods as illustrated on Schedule E Urban Structure. - 2.4.1.4 Residential intensification developments shall be evaluated based on the following criteria: - a) a balanced evaluation of the criteria in b) through q), as follows; - b) the relationship of the proposal to existing neighbourhood character so that it maintains, and where possible, enhances and builds upon desirable established patterns and built form; - c) the development's contribution to maintaining and achieving a range of dwelling types and tenures; - d) the compatible integration of the development with the surrounding area in terms of use, scale, form and character.
-In this regard, the City encourages the use of innovative and creative urban design techniques; - e) the development's contribution to achieving the planned urban structure as described in Section E.2.0 Urban Structure; - f) infrastructure and transportation capacity; and, - g) the ability of the development to comply with all applicable policies.
+- 2.4.1.2 The City's primary strategic growth areas shall be the Urban Nodes and Major Transit Station Areas as illustrated on Schedule E - Urban Structure and as further defined in secondary plans and corridor studies for these areas, included in Volume 2.
+(OPA 167) - 2.4.1.3 The residential intensification target shall be established through a future Amendment to this Plan as part of this municipal comprehensive review.
+The housing units specified in Policy A.2.3.2 shall generally be distributed through the built-up area as follows: - a) The Downtown Urban Growth Centre shall be planned to accommodate approximately 30% of the intensification target. - b) The Urban Nodes and Urban Corridors identified in Section E.2.0 Urban Structure, excluding the Downtown Urban Growth Centre, shall be planned to accommodate approximately 40% of the residential intensification target. - c) 30% of the residential intensification target is anticipated to occur within the Neighbourhoods as illustrated on Schedule E - Urban Structure.
+The City will review and update its Zoning By-law to facilitate the planned housing units to be developed within the Neighbourhoods through intensification.
+(OPA 167, Mod.
+12) - 2.4.1.4 Residential intensification developments within the built-up area shall be evaluated based on the following criteria: - a) a balanced evaluation of the criteria in b) through I), as follows; - b) the relationship of the proposed development to existing neighbourhood character so that it builds upon desirable established patterns and built form; - c) the contribution of the proposed development to maintaining and achieving a range of dwelling types and tenures; - d) the compatible integration of the proposed development with the surrounding area in terms of use, scale, form and character.
+In this regard, the City encourages the use of innovative and creative urban design techniques; - e) the contribution of the proposed development to achieving the planned urban structure as described in Section E.2.0 Urban Structure; - f) existing and planned water, wastewater and stormwater capacity; - g) the incorporation and utilization of green infrastructure and sustainable design elements in the proposed development; - h) the contribution of the proposed development to supporting and facilitating active transportation modes; - i) the contribution of the development to be transit-supportive and supporting the use of existing and planned local and regional transit services;